VanTaS15/RotationLedger/README.md

   from a random-looking constant; it only measures shape.

 Entropy is a proxy for randomness, not a proof of secrecy.
-Treat generic
+Treat generic findings as candidates to review, and tune the two thresholds in `detect.py` to your codebase rather than assuming the defaults are correct for your data.

+## Why fingerprints and not values

+rotationledger never stores or prints a raw secret value.
+Every finding is keyed to a fingerprint, which is a truncated SHA-256 of the matched bytes: the full digest computed with `hashlib.sha256`, hex-encoded, then cut to the first 12 characters (`_fingerprint` in `detect.py`).

+That choice does two things.
+It gives each logical secret a stable identity, so the same value added in one commit and deleted in another is recognised as one credential rather than two unrelated hits, which is what makes lifetime tracking